mihaildragos/docs-web-scrapper/README.md

 # docs-web-scrapper

-A general web scraper made specifically for documentation that can be aggregated
+A general web scraper made specifically for documentation that can be aggregated.

+Offers the optimal balance of simplicity, capability, and developer productivity.
+It requires minimal setup while providing robust version extraction and PDF generation capabilities.

 # Python Documentation Scraper: Technical Implementation Specification